Magnitude 6.3 earthquake jolts Greek island of Crete | Science-Environment

 - Greece

-A strong earthquake has jolted the Greek island of Crete, three weeks after another temblor killed a man on the island and damaged hundreds of buildings.
+A strong earthquake jolted the Greek island of Crete on Tuesday, two weeks and a day after another temblor killed a man and damaged hundreds of buildings.

-The Geodynamic Institute in Athens said the earthquake that struck Tuesday morning had a preliminary magnitude of 6.3 and occurred undersea off the eastern coast of the island.
+The Geodynamic Institute in Athens said the undersea earthquake had a preliminary magnitude of 6.3 and occurred at 12:24 pm local time (9:24 am GMT) off the island's eastern coast.
+It was felt as far as the coast of Turkey and on Cyprus, more than 500 kilometers (310 miles) to the east, authorities said.
+Magnitude 4.1 and 4.6 quakes that were believed to be aftershocks took place minutes later, the institute in Athens said.
+Authorities reported a swell in the sea level around the eastern Cretan port of Ierapetra and advised residents to stay away from the coast.
+There were no reports of serious damage or injuries, but a small church near the epicenter that was empty at the time of the quake partially collapsed.
+Authorities said police and fire crews were checking remote villages in eastern Crete.
+"The quake was felt all over the island, and it did cause concern because we are still feeling the aftershocks from the previous quake," Crete's deputy regional governor, Yiannis Leondarakis, told Greece's state-run radio.

+Witnesses said residents of the island's largest city, Heraklion, went outdoors when the quake struck, while students at many schools on the island gathered outside their classrooms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)